Thayalakrishnan/django_markdown_converter/notes/examples/post.md

 : This is one definition of the third term.
 : This is another definition of the third term.
 { cite="www.google.com" }

+## Footnotes

+[^1]:
+    Footnote 1.

+[^2]:
+    Footnote 2 and some inline `code`.
+    If we indent the paragraph we cant put as much content here as we would like.

+    This is a multiline footnote.
+It also does not matter where we put the footnote definition!

+[^3]:
+    Footnote 3 and some inline `code`.
+    If we indent the paragraph we cant put as much content here as we would like.

+    This is a multiline footnote.
+It also does not matter where we put the footnote definition!
+    { cite="www.google.com" }

+## Done